Kellswork/agirlcodes.dev/posts/build-todo-app-backend-golang-tutorial.md

 If you are new to programming or a Dev who desires to learn Golang, this is a way you can slowly introduce yourself to the language and understand the basics and how building APIs work in Go.

-It is beginner friendly, I explain the function of each line of code so you can understand what the code does.
+It is beginner-friendly, and I explain the function of each line of code so you can understand what the code does.
 You will learn how to build CRUD REST API endpoints, connect to a MongoDB database with Docker, create a server and shut down the server gracefully, test the APIs on Postman and consume the APIs in the Frontend using Go html/templates(HTML, CSS and JavaScript).

 ## Prerequisite

-You don’t need to know Golang, but I advise you to go through  [A Tour of Golang](https://go.dev/tour/list) to understand how **variables**, **loops** and **if statements** work.
+You don’t need to know Golang, but I advise you to go through  [A Tour of Go](https://go.dev/tour/list) to understand how **variables**, **loops** and **if statements** work.

-To follow along;
+To follow along,

 1. Install [Docker](https://docs.docker.com/engine/install/) and [Golang](https://go.dev/doc/install).
 Docker is for the database provision.
-2. You have gone through the BASICS part on A Tour of Go.
+2. You have gone through the BASICS part on [A Tour of Go](https://go.dev/tour/list).

 ## What we will build

 - REST API endpoints: Create, Get, Update, and Delete API endpoints for the To-do App.
-- Use mongo db for the database connection and storage.
+- Use Mongo DB for the database connection and storage.
 - Postman to test the endpoints

 ## Build Todo APIs in these Steps;